 Space Manager Overview

-In Unifier, the Space Manager is where users can perform the tasks of facilities management.
+In Unifier, the Space Manager is where users perform facilities management tasks.

-In uDesigner, you will be creating one attribute form for a "level" type in your facility and multiple attribute forms for “spaces” types.
+In uDesigner, you can create one attribute form for a "level" type in your facility and multiple attribute forms for “spaces” types.
 (Think of a level as the "platform" on which spaces reside.)
 With these attribute forms, users can create a hierarchy of levels and spaces within levels to store the facilities data you choose to collect.
-If designed so on the attribute form, a user can reserve the space for use using a Reservation type business process.
+If designed so on the attribute form, a user can reserve the space for use using a Reservation type BP.

-In Unifier, the Sheets node in the Space Manager stores the manager sheet on which all the levels in your facility are shown.
-The system automatically creates a level sheet for every level type that is created.
-From the level sheet, users can also automatically update individual level records with data added to the sheet, either manually or via a formula created for a column.
+In Unifier, the Levels Sheet node in the Space Manager stores the manager sheet (Levels Sheet) on which all the levels in a specific shell are shown.
+From the Levels Sheet, users can also automatically update individual level records with data added to the sheet, either manually or via a formula created for a column.

-The Stack Plans node is where users can create stack plans to show the actual usage of the levels in the company's building(s).
+The Stack Plans node is where users can create stack plans to show the actual usage of the levels in the company's buildings.
 Users can choose the information (data elements or specific spaces) they want to see on the stack plan and update the plan periodically to keep abreast of changes in the levels' space usage.
-For example, users might want to know the square footage used by each department on each floor (level); or how many square feet of a floor are vacant vs. leased.
+For example, users might want to know the square footage used by each department on each floor (level), or they might want to know how many square feet of a floor are vacant vs. leased.

-The Levels node lists all the levels that exist in your facility.
+The Levels node lists all the levels that exist in your facility and are tracked by a specific shell.

 The Spaces node shows a list of all the space types, and under the space type sub-node, all the spaces that exist in your facility.
-This is where users can create spaces or update existing ones, import data from CSV files, or export templates to CSV.
+This is where users can create spaces or update existing ones, import data from CSV or Microsoft Excel files, or export templates to CSV or Excel.

 In This Section